pointybeard/saxon/README.md

 ## Installation

-Add it to the `/extensions` folder of your Symphony CMS installation, then enable it though the interface.
+Add it to the `/extensions` folder of your Symphony CMS installation, then enable it via "System" > "Extensions".

+Once installed, choose `Saxon/C (XSLT 3.0)` as your XSLT processor in "System" > "Preferences".

 ### Installing Symphony CMS (Extended)